 Mr. Winter grabbed his winter jacket, threw on his winter boots and went outside for a long walk.
-When he was walking outside in the freezing cold winter weather, he felt alive.
+When he was walking outside in the freezing cold, he felt alive.
 The cold air seemed to bring life back to him.

 “It is such a nice feeling to feel alive again,” said Mr. Winter to himself.

 He looked at his reflection in a store window and he saw a hint of a smile on his face.
 He saw his wrinkles disappear.

 Mr. Winter went home and as soon as he entered the house, he felt depressed again.
 He felt the wrinkles returning.